mcdermatt/PLINK/README.md

 <!-- A LiDAR sensor emits a pulse of near-infared light and uses time of flight to estimate distance to a reflecting surface.  -->
 Consecutive pulses from a static LiDAR sensor should in theory return the same range measurement every time.
 In practice, the interplay of semi-transparent surfaces, beam divergence, fluttering of loose foliage, discretization effects, and high sensitivity at sharp corners inevitably introduces a level of stochasticity into recorded data.
-PLiNK rexamines the process through which a NeRF can be trained from LiDAR data in order to reconsile this difference from deterministic RGB data.
+PLiNK rexamines the process through which a NeRF can be trained from LiDAR data in order to reconcile this difference from deterministic RGB data.

 <!-- In the image domain, "floaters", a common (but undesirable) artifact produced by NeRFs, are clouds of disconnected material that the model learns to reproduce apparent features in training images, but do not correspond to actual surfaces in the real world.  -->
 Because 3D structure is learned indirectly when training off image data, "floater" artifacts are produced in situations where degenerate geometry under-constrains the multi-view reconstruction problem.
 Training directly on depth information from LiDAR data alleviates this ambiguity, however, conflicting LiDAR data over-constrains the problem, introducing another kind of "phantom surface" as shown below.
-Attempting to directly optimize conflicting depth measurements using the traditional NeRF L2 loss regime will cause the network to learn phantom surfaces at comromise locations.
+Attempting to directly optimize conflicting depth measurements using the traditional NeRF L2 loss regime will cause the network to learn phantom surfaces at compromise locations.

 <img src="./demo/CDF.png" alt="Alt text" width="400"/>